The Detection and Management of Temporomandibular Disorders in Primary Dental Care

 TMD, like many other chronic pain conditions such as headache and back pain, typically has cycles in which the pain and discomfort are present and then diminish or go away completely.
 For the vast majority of people, a recurrence of TMD does not indicate a more serious problem.
 Only a small percentage of people with TMD pain develop significant, long-term problems.

 Direct and indirect trauma to the face can cause TMD pain and symptoms.
 A direct blow to the face can cause pain and in some cases fracture of underlying bones.
 A motor vehicle accident, whether with direct or indirect trauma, can cause pain in the face.
-TMD symptoms can even be due to dental treatment, such as from a patient staying open for an extended period of time or from an inferior alveolar injection that caused trismus of the medial pterygoid muscle.
+TMD symptoms can even be due to dental treatment, such as from a patient staying open for an extended period of time, forcing the patient's mouth beyond the patient's opening comfort zone with a bite block, or from an inferior alveolar nerve injection causing trismus of the medial pterygoid muscle.

 There are a number of local and systemic conditions that can cause resorption of the condyle, which can result in TMD related problems.
 Local pathologies include: osteoarthritis, reactive arthritis, infection, and traumatic injuries.
 There are many systemic conditions that can also cause condylar resorption, the more common of these connective tissue and autoimmune diseases include rheumatoid and psoriatic arthritis, lupus erythematosus, and Sjögren’s syndrome.
 Additionally, scleroderma and ankylosing spondylitis can cause condylar resorption, as can infections as Lyme’s disease.
 Another condition that affects the TMJ is idiopathic condylar resorption (ICR).
 ICR is also called idiopathic condylysis, condylar atrophy and progressive condylar resorption.